Types of Employee Benefit Insurance Advisors

 It has become increasingly common for home & auto insurance brokerages to employ life licensed practitioners (there is a separate general insurance license for practitioners within the industry) in order to cross-market various life insurance based products and services to their general insurance business or individual clients - including employee benefit insurance plans.
 As with Financial Advisors, employee benefit plan insurance would be a peripheral product or service offering to the core general insurance products and services that the brokerage primarily deals in.

 It is for this reason that these practitioners would be defined as generalists as it relates to the employee benefit insurance industry.
-In fact, it is normal to have a single life licensed person doing all life based lines with no additional support staff within the general insurance brokerage.
+In fact, it is common to have a single life licensed person doing all life based lines with no additional support staff within the general insurance brokerage because employee benefits is not their primary area of business.